-THREE GUIDED TOURS ARE OFFERED.
+FOUR GUIDED TOURS ARE OFFERED.
 All require a valid park admission in addition to the price of the tour.
-All three tours can be booked up to 30 days in advance by calling \bigcirc 714-781-4400.
+All four tours can be booked up to 30 days in advance by calling 2 714-781-4400.
+All tours are subject to change without notice.
+Check weather and verify before the tour.

-DISCOVER THE MAGIC Kids interact with Disney characters in a sort of treasure hunt to find clues to the treasure and avoid villainous characters.
-Designed for ages 5 to 9 years, the frenetic, fast-paced family program lasts approximately three hours and includes lunch.
-Prices are \$49 for the first two tickets, \$39 for the third and subsequent tickets.
+DISCOVER THE MAGIC TOUR Kids interact with Disney characters in a sort of treasure hunt to find clues to the treasure and avoid villainous characters.
+Designed for ages 3 to 9 years, the frenetic, fast-paced family program lasts approximately three hours and includes lunch.
+Prices are \$59 for the first two tickets, \$49 for the third and subsequent tickets.

 WELCOME TO DISNEYLAND TOUR This two-and-a-half-hour tour provides a warp-speed look at pretty much the entire Disneyland Resort.
 Guides provide background and history of the parks, attractions, and sights as you tour both theme parks, Downtown Disney, and the Disney-owned hotels.
 Suffice it to say you'll do a lot of walking.
-The tour includes special reserved seats for a performance at a stage show or parade (selected locations), two FASTPASSes per person for use after the tour, and priority seating at a dining location (selected locations) for each ticketed guest.
+The tour includes special reserved seats for a performance at a stage show or parade (selected locations), two FASTPASSes per person for use after the tour, and Priority Seating at a dining location (selected locations) for each ticketed guest.
 The tour is reasonably priced at \$25.

 A WALK IN WALT'S FOOTSTEPS This tour offers a historic perspective on both Disneyland Park and the man who created it.
 At three and a half hours, A Walk In Walt's Footsteps provides a lot of detail as it covers Disney's vision and the challenges in bringing the groundbreaking theme park to life.
 The tour includes a private lunch on the patio of the Disney Gallery.
-Highlights of the tour are an inside look at the Disneyland Railroad, a visit to the park's first animatronic attraction, and a glimpse of the lobby of Club 33, where Disney entertained his friends and dignitaries.
+Highlights of the tour are an inside look at the Disneyland Railroad, a visit to the park's first animatronic attraction, and a glimpse of the lobby of Club 33, where Disney was to entertain his friends and dignitaries.
+Unfortunately, he died five months before the club was finished.
 Cost is \$59 for all ages.
-The tour is not considered appropriate for younger children.
+(The tour is considered inappropriate for younger children and those who can't walk on their own.)This is best for kids and seniors.